peterzhukovsky/ukb_transdiagnostic/README.md

 # tabular_ukb.m
 This scripts includes
 a) data cleaning and creating new variables representing clinical and cognitive variables, including four non-overlapping case groups

 b) permutation testing general linear models testing for the effects of clinical groups (F-test) and running case-control post hoc tests (T-statistic) for

 - major depression: MDD- ('dep')
 - non phobic anxiety disorders: ANX- ('anx')
 - comorbid major depression with anxiety: MDD+ANX ('depanx')
 - stress-related disorders: STR ('str')

 Further, effects of MDD, ANX and PTSD polygenic risk scores are tested.
-The resulting brain maps are correlated
+The resulting brain maps are correlated and the correlations are also permutation tested

 c) general linear models (uncorrected p-values) for cognitive data from the UKB cognitive battery

 d) demographic table

 e) visualizations and tables based on the above results

 # tabular_pls.m